CybercentreCanada/assemblyline4_docs/docs/integration/ingestion_method.md

 !!!
 Failure "Drawbacks"

-    - [ ] Submissions may sit in the queue a long time if system is very busy
+    - [ ] Submissions may sit in the queue a long time if the system is very busy
-    - [ ] Submissions may be skipped if system is overwhelmed
+    - [ ] Submissions may be skipped if the system is overwhelmed
     - [ ] Metadata is not searchable for all submissions since the system does not create a submission entry for cache submissions

 ### Typical use cases

 Here are the typical use cases that users encounter while using the asynchronous submission mode in the system.

-??? example "Using the Ingest API while reading message from the notification queue"
+??? example "Using the Ingest API while reading a message from the notification queue"

     1. The user submits all its files and receives ingestion IDs for its files
         * API: **/api/v4/ingest/**